PostHog/posthog.com/contents/tutorials/fake-door-test.md

 This tracks the number of button clicks, enabling you to track the success of your fake door test and interest in your feature.

-> **Bonus idea:** You can use [feature flags](/docs/feature-flags/manual) to show your fake door test to a targetted subset of users.
+> **Bonus idea:** You can use [feature flags](/docs/feature-flags/manual) to show your fake door test to a targeted subset of users.
 This lowers reputation risk and enables you to get more targeted feedback.

 ## Adding a survey to our fake door test